 Pay attention to your crop so that you can identify pests and do what is necessary to get rid of them.
 Use a black light to inspect your cannabis plant.
 If the plants are contaminated, you will notice spores or black spots that are quite apparent.

 Mold and Bacteria

-The best way to prevent cannabis contamination, if you are a consumer is to read the packaging.
-Become an educated and active consumer.
+The best way to prevent cannabis contamination is to buy your cannabis from regulated dispensaries.
 You could also purchase a tester such as “MyDx” to find out if your cannabis is contaminated or not.

 To learn more about the medical affects of cannabis and how to grow clean cannabis, enroll in Cannabis Training University's online cannabis certification today!